Crypto Tax Netherlands: Ultimate Guide 2024

 Do you get taxed for holding crypto?

 Yes, you do.
-The Netherlands is different to many countries where crypto is only taxed when you sell, trade, spend or gift it.
-The Dutch tax office assume you make a return from your assets and tax you on this assumed return.
+The Netherlands is different from many countries where crypto is only taxed when you sell, trade, spend, or gift it.
+The Dutch tax office assumes you make a return from your assets and tax you on this assumed return.
+This is however being phased out by 2027 and replaced with a new system.

 Do you pay tax on all crypto gains?